jesslns/CV/README.md

 #### Analytical and Problem Solving

 I wrote numerical models with Matlab and Python regularly to solve scientific problems during my university studies.
-My job as an environmental consultant required data processing and formulating water resources management strategies for urban planning projects.
-I am trained to formulate solutions step by step, wchich allows me to solve any problems in a logical fashion.
+As an environmental consultant, I performed data processing to develop environmental strategies in urban planning projects and to undertake flood risk analysis.
+I am trained to formulate solutions step by step and solve problems in a logical fashion.

 #### Adaptability

-I have demonstrated good adaptability through various volunteering work and multi-disciplinary projects.
-As an environmental consultant I worked with various departments to formulate inter-disciplinary strategies to achieve sustainable urban development.
-A few strategies are often required to adapt to clients' requirement.

-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I am a fast learner who take on board new idea and concepts quickly.
+During my 2-year consultancy experience, I am constantly exposed to different engineering software packages, whcih I can master within short time.
+When investigating best environmental practice management, site constraints were considered and alternative solutions were also included.

-#### Researching Skills
+#### Collaboration

-Investigaed site constraints in order to provide site-spcific strategies and research for innovative solutions.
-Data collection at sites.

-- Investigate different water quality checking techniques for rural village in Tanzania.
+I collaborated constantly with various departments to develop multi-disciplinary strategies for sustainable urban development as an environmental consultant.
+I have developed good communication skills and understand the importance of being ope-minded in an collaborative envionment to facilitate innovation.

 ## Education